Page last updated on 3/5/2023

 There you have it.
 All the fundamental pieces you need to establish a solid online foundation for your music at little to no cost.
 You might eventually grow out of the free website options mentioned above, but the email, social media and analytics will stay the same.
 If you are comfortable with the free website based platforms mentioned, the first thing to do is to pay enough to get rid of the platform branding and move into your own domain name.

 In an ideal situation, where money is not a concern, I would pay someone to design a website on your own web hosting account with a platform like WordPress.
 For web hosting options, Go Daddy is popular but I personally use InMotion Hosting or SiteGround.
 This way you have much more control and use your own domain name right off the bat.
-I’m not a fan of Wix or Weebly as a long term website options.
+I’m not a fan of Wix or Weebly as long term website options.

 There are other tools you will eventually need as you develop your brand and grow your fan base.
 Those tools will be covered in another blog.
+In the meantime, here are some apps you may find useful.

 I know setting all this up does require some technical skill and knowledge.
 If you have any questions, please feel free to reach out to me and I will be more than glad to help.
-I do plan on creating video tutorials on how to do everything explained in this blog so please look out for that.